By Mara Elana Burstein

 Key Findings

-- Impacted water systems ranged in size from the LA Department of Water and Power, which serves nearly four million people, to Las Flores Water Company, which serves fewer than 5,000.
+- Impacted water systems ranged in size from the L.A.
+Department of Water and Power, which serves nearly four million people, to Las Flores Water Company, which serves fewer than 5,000.
 Burn area overlaps ranged from less than 1% to 88%, with smaller systems hit hardest.

 - Several systems temporarily issued drinking water use notices due to post-fire contamination.